bjartnes/http-workshop/assignments/part_5_proxies/proxies.md

 This is where we introduce HTTP proxies, such as nginx.
 This is harder and requires us to be more correct, cheating such as skipping content-length as we did before, will often not work through proxies and we have to do proper content-length or chunked encoding.

+If you are not using the codespaces, you have to install nginx on your system.
+Some files might be in different directories etc, but the overall changes should work the same...

 ![Proxy](proxy.drawio.png)

 ![Nginx](nginx_setup.drawio.png)